navindhote/SpriteCloudAutomationSuite/README.md

 https://github.com/navindhote/SpriteCloudAutomationSuite

-Take a fresh checkout of the project on the local machine and import it on Eclipse or any required IDE of your choice.
+Take a fresh checkout of the projects on the local machine and import it on Eclipse or any required IDE of your choice.

+Both the Modules must be imported as existing Maven Projects.
+Required Dependencies are already added.

+Run the below Files as a JUnit Test.

+SpriteCloudUIAutomation Suite - Lprunner.java
+PetStoreTestSuite - PetStoreRest.java

 ***** Configuration *****